Axobot-org/Axobot/docs/privacy.rst

 We use your data to provide and improve the Service.
 By using the Service, you consent to the collection and use of information in accordance with this policy.

-**ZBot relies on the DISCORD platform, it is up to the User to inform himself about the security policy implemented by DISCORD (https://discord.com) and about the possible exceptions that this policy could bring to our Privacy Policy, in particular by recording some data collected by ZBot in a transparent way for us.**
+**ZBot relies on the DISCORD platform, it is up to the User to inform themselves about the security policy implemented by DISCORD (https://discord.com) and about the possible exceptions that this policy could bring to our Privacy Policy, in particular by recording some data collected by ZBot in a transparent way for us.**

 2. Definitions